Apply Now Apply Now Apply Now

 • Q3.
 How does data analytics help in recruitment?

 Before we move to the next part, you should have a deeper knowledge of business analytics concepts.
-You can consider enrolling yourself in GUVI’s Business Analytics and Digital Marketing Career Program, which lets you gain practical experience by developing real-world projects and cover technologies including Power BI, Excel, SQL, Tableau, Data Visualization, etc. Additionally, if you would like to explore Marketing Research Techniques through a Self Paced course, try GUVI’s Marketing Research Techniques Self-Paced certification course.
+You can consider enrolling yourself in HCL GUVI’s Business Analytics and Digital Marketing Course, which lets you gain practical experience by developing real-world projects and cover technologies including Power BI, Excel, SQL, Tableau, Data Visualization, etc. Additionally, if you would like to explore Marketing Research Techniques through a Self Paced course, try HCL GUVI’s Marketing Research Techniques certification course.

 1) Understanding Recruitment Analytics